 In the next section, we’ll show you the exact steps you need to take to clean a CoinHive malware WordPress hack.If you have detected CoinHive code in the header or footer of your site, your site is being used to generate cryptocurrency or digital money without your consent.
 Click To Tweet

 To completely remove CoinHive malware from your website, you will need to first clean the site and fix the vulnerability that caused the hack in the first place.

 Step 1: Cleaning CoinHive Malware From Your Site

 To remove CoinHive malware, you first need to find it.
 You can find the malware manually or by using a security plugin.

 Finding malware on your own is difficult.
 Back in the days, when websites were not a complex web of files and folders, hackers had only a few places to hide malware.
 Back then, manually finding malware was easy.
 Not anymore though.
 Websites today are complicated with dozens and dozens of files and folders.
 The CoinHive malware could be hidden anywhere.
 Looking for it manually is going to be a very time-consuming task and on top of that, you can’t be sure that you’ll find all the hidden malware on the website.

 But if you were to use a security plugin, it’ll ensure that it finds all the malware on your website and in less time.
 That said, there are shortcomings that many security plugins suffer which makes it difficult to choose an effective one.

 Choosing the Most Effective Security Plugin

-Two primary functions of a security plugin are to scan and clean hacked websites.
+Two primary functions of a security plugin are to perform a malware scan and clean hacked websites.

 When it comes to scanning, most security plugins only do a surface-level scan, i.e. they only look into places where malware is generally found.
 The catch is, malware could be hidden anywhere.
 Hence a surface-level scan is not sufficient to find all the CoinHive malware present on your website.